Thank you for visiting the India HP Store

 Students are assigned videos to watch, but there’s accountability and assessment integrity included, too.
 See who is viewing the videos along with their interaction with it.

 Then you can use that data to see who may need a little extra help.
-This digital learning tool is free for teachers and students and is a solid self-paced option for students who can't attend "live" sessions.
+This service is free for teachers and students and is a solid self-paced option for students who can't attend "live" sessions.

 Basic account: Free to students and teachers